miohtama/jquery-interdependencies/README.rst

 It is a helper library for building conditions telling when fields are shown and hidden based on the values of the other fields on the same form.

-Use simple Javascript based rules to express dependencies between different fields:
+Use simple Javascript based rules to express dependencies between different fields.

 Example: